The structure of Selmer groups and the Iwasawa main conjecture for elliptic curves: The structure of Selmer groups: Proof of Theorem

 \section{The structure of Selmer groups: Proof of Theorem \ref{thm:refined-bsd}}

 The goal of this section is to give a complete proof of Theorem \ref{thm:refined-bsd}.
 In the Kolyvagin system argument (Proposition \ref{prop:structure-fine-selmer-p^k}), it is essential to change the local conditions of $p$-strict Selmer groups at carefully chosen Kolyvagin primes in order to reduce the number of generators of $p$-strict Selmer groups.
 We develop a similar reduction argument for classical Selmer groups by using the comparison with the argument for $p$-strict Selmer groups.
-Since the details of the argument depend heavily on the difference between the numbers of generators of classical Selmer groups and $p$-strict Selmer groups, the proof contains complicated computations and basically consists of case-by-case verifications.

 We summarize the strategy of the proof before going through the details.
 We first measure the difference between $n$-transverse Selmer groups and $n$-transverse $p$-strict Selmer groups for every $n \in \mathcal{N}_1$ by using the global Poitou--Tate duality as in (\ref{eqn:kappa_n-widedelta_n-sequence}).
 Then we measure the difference between the valuations of $\kappa^{\mathrm{Kato}}_n$ and $\widedelta_n$ for every $n \in \mathcal{N}_1$ as in (\ref{eqn:kappa_n-widedelta_n}), and these two differences match perfectly well.
 Thus, we would like to transplant the structure theorem of $p$-strict Selmer groups (Theorem \ref{thm:kato-kolyvagin-main}) to the case of classical Selmer groups.
 However, an ``half" of $\kn$ are forced to vanish by functional equation (Proposition \ref{prop:vanishing-delta-n}).
-Fortunately, by using a generalized Cassels--Tate pairing (Corollary \ref{cor:cassels-tate}), it suffices to know the \emph{other} half of $\kn$ in order to determine the structure of Selmer groups.
+Fortunately, by using Flach's generalized Cassels--Tate pairing (Theorem \ref{thm:cassels-tate}), it suffices to know the \emph{other} half of $\kn$ in order to determine the structure of Selmer groups.
 In particular, the computation shows that the vanishing half of $\kn$ \emph{helps} to deduce the non-vanishing of the other half of $\kn$.
-Of course, the argument also contains careful choices of Kolyvagin primes based on Chebotarev density theorem (Proposition \ref{prop:chebotarev}).
+Of course, the argument also contains careful choices of Kolyvagin primes based on Chebotarev density theorem (Proposition \ref{prop:non-vanishing-kappa-n}).

 This strategy can be viewed as a structural refinement of the four term exact sequence argument comparing two different main conjectures in Iwasawa theory (e.g. \cite[$\S$17.13]{kato-euler-systems}).